-For 2013, these programs have been generously supported by grant funding received from the Doug Flutie, Jr. Foundation for Autism, Boston Bruins Foundation, CVS Caremark, Grace E. Brooks Trust, Evan Henry Foundation for Autism, Finish Line Youth Foundation and Sprinkler Fitters Local Union 550 U.A. as well as our community fundraising supporters!
+For 2013, these programs have been generously supported by grant funding received from the Doug Flutie, Jr. Foundation for Autism, CVS Caremark, Grace E. Brooks Trust, Evan Henry Foundation for Autism and Sprinkler Fitters Local Union 550 U.A. as well as our community fundraising supporters!

 SPS Academic and Social Development Programs